+It is human nature to socialise with others.
 For children, in particular, meeting up with their friends, playing together, and doing activities together teaches them skills.
 It allows them to grow and feel some independence away from the family unit.
-Having all of that stopped on them can impact them badly and affect their mental health.

-Thankfully, the world is slowly opening back up, and everything is returning to normality again; it’s time to get back into a routine, which means getting back to fitness!
+Now that school has come back around, it’s time to get back into a routine, which means getting back to fitness!

 Back to School, Back to Routine, Back to Fitness